Mike Nazaruk

 Michael Nazaruk (October 2, 1921 Newark, New Jersey - May 1, 1955 Langhorne, Pennsylvania) was an American racecar driver.
 He raced midget cars, sprint cars, and IndyCars.
 He was nicknamed "Iron Mike."

 Nazaruk was of Ukrainian descent.
 Before racing, he worked as a florist's delivery driver and as an aircraft welder.

 Nazaruk served as a U.S. Marine in the Battle of Guam and the Guadalcanal campaign in World War II.
 He promised himself that if he lived through the war he would become a race driver.

 Midget car career

-He raced after he returned home.
+Nazaruk raced after he returned home.
 He won the track championships at Staten Island, New York, and Rhinebeck, New York in 1947.
 He scored over twenty feature wins at Middletown, New York en route to winning the 1948 track championship.

 Nazaruk was the 1949 American Racing Drivers Club (ARDC) midget car champion.
 The series tours the East Coast of the United States.

 Nazaruk joined the AAA in 1950.
 He won 14 national midget tour events, including the 1950 Night Before the 500, and the first midget car event at Terre Haute Action Track in 1953.
 He finished fifth in the 1954 National Midget car points.